feast-dev/feast/docs/how-to-guides/running-feast-in-production.md

 ## Overview

-After you learned about various Feast concepts and played with it locally you might naturally wonder how to use Feast in production.
+After learning about Feast concepts and playing with Feast locally, you're now ready to use Feast in production.
 This guide aimed to help with the transition from a sandbox project to production-grade deployment in the cloud or on-premise.

 Overview of typical production configuration is given below: